|

 should avoid treating the letter of infringement in a manner that might

-show "objective recklessness."
+show wilful disregard of the potential for infringement.
 This means taking steps

 that tends to negate evidence that the company dismissed the letter